Sustainable Systems, MSPD.

 Basics for doing a Permaculture Design Thesis Project

-In the beginning, you need to gain basic understanding on relevant research methods you’re going to apply.
+In the beginning, you need to gain a basic understanding of the relevant research methods you’re going to apply.
 This is important to have as a solid background for the later phases of the project, as it is impossible, for example, to correct the research methods after the actual work has been done and while writing the thesis if you then realize that something should have been done differently.

 It is also highly recommended to visit the library or do some online searching and find some good theses on a related topic or similar research setting, read them and try to understand how they have been done, what makes them good and on what aspects you could improve.
-At the same time find out some material and refresh your knowledge on technical scientific writing.
+At the same time, find out some material and refresh your knowledge on technical scientific writing.
 This includes the general style and language of writing, typical structural issues as well as guidelines and conventions, e.g., for literature references and such.
 Read the S.A.I.
 Thesis Guidelines